sara-nl/sne-es-db/README.md

 ### 2. Entity-relationship model

 Create a data model for this data set.
-First you will need to devise a simple  E/R model for the data.
+First you will need to devise a simple  ER model for the data.
 What are the entities, attributes and relations?
 - Identify the strong and weak entities in the model
 - Identify the relations between the entities and determine their cardinality
 - Identify the attributes of the entities and relations